vigneshbhuvan-nus/tp/docs/UserGuide.md

 # 5. Features

-In this chapter, we will be going into detail each feature of GreenTea, along with their command format and relevant examples.
+In this chapter, we will be going into detail of GreenTea's features, along with their command format and relevant examples.

 ## 5.1 Deck Commands (Melanie)
-As mentioned earlier, Decks are the foundation to GreenTea.
+As mentioned earlier, decks are the foundation to GreenTea.
 A deck is simply a list of entries you write into GreenTea.
 A deck can be your favourite Korean Dramas or a list of Japanese Words.

 ### 5.1.1 Creating a deck: `new`